compdemocracy/polis/README.md

 You'll need all of the env variables you would use for the main polis server deployment.
 There is a `bin/herokuConfigExport` script that does this for you if you have credential access to a heroku repo with these env variables all set up.
 See that script for further instructions.
+Also, see the Configuration section of this article for further details about these environment variables.

 Once you have all that stuff set up, you an run `lein repl`.
 From there you can run `(run! system/poller-system)` to start the poller, and `(stop!)` to stop it